Vas75/ROCK-PAPER-SCISSORS/README.md

 Odin project rock, paper, scissors game.
-This is intende to be practice in the use of functions.
+This is intended as practice in the use of functions.